 It is critically important to give heightened attention to seek and utilise new funding opportunities available from external sources.
 Particularly those from multilateral and bilateral sources must be mobilised to the fullest to combat the COVID-19 pandemic.
-Deterioration in the utilisation of foreign resources in FY2019 was a worrying sign, which has also continued in FY2020, and may further exacerbate due to COVID-19.
-Net foreign borrowing registered 22.1 per cent growth in FY2019 (119.8 per cent in FY2018).
-It recorded (-) 0.5 per cent growth during July-February of FY2020.
-The government has already approached a number of development partners in this regard.
-Reportedly, the government is seeking USD 2.6 billion worth of budget support from various international financial institutions (IFIs) including the World Bank, the IMF and the ADB.7 Such efforts should be intensified and every available opportunity should be exploited.
+Deterioration in the utilisation of foreign resources in FY2018-19 was a worrying sign, which has also continued in FY2019-20, and may further exacerbate due to COVID-19.
+Net foreign borrowing registered a 22.1 per cent growth in FY2018-19

+(119.8 per cent in FY2017-18).
+It recorded a 0.5 per cent negative growth during July-February of FY2019-20.
+The government has already approached several development partners in this regard.
+Reportedly, the government is seeking USD 2.6 billion worth of budget support from various IFIs including the World Bank, the International Monetary Fund (IMF) and the Asian Development Bank (ADB).
+Such efforts should be intensified, and every available opportunity should be exploited.
 Given the higher cost of borrowing and stringent terms and conditions set by IFIs in the coming days, GoB should actively seek budgetary support from potential external sources which allows more flexibility in terms of spending.
-Bangladesh should take advantage of the decision of the G-20 as regards providing low income countries with funds at zero or low interest to combat COVID-19 pandemic.
-There may also be opportunities for suspension of debt service payments and debt cancellation not only from traditional OECD development partners but also from southern countries which are members of G-20.
+Bangladesh should take advantage of the decision of the G-20 as regards providing low income countries with funds at zero or low interest to combat the pandemic.
+There may also be opportunities for suspension of debt service payments and debt cancellation not only from traditional OECD (Organisation for Economic Co-operation and Development) development partners but also from southern countries which are members of the G-20.
 These should be proactively explored and pursued.